Dear New Wine Drinker is a six-minute read.

 Dear New Wine Drinker

 Independent Wine Store

 I know this seems intuitive, but they are the only retailers where you should shop for wine.
 Yes, wine is sold at all sorts of “other” retailers (for your convenience), including grocery stores, gas stations, convenience stores (7-11, etc.), big box stores (i.e., Target, Walmart, etc.), and even at the Dollar Store.
 But convenience will not help you make better or different choices for a confusing product like wine.
-Also, forget that these places mostly sell mega-corporate national and international brands of mass-market wine., but also there is also never a knowledgeable wine professional around to assist you in making your selection.
+And your choices at “other” stores will only be mass-market wine.
+But most importantly, there is also never a knowledgeable wine professional around at “other” stores to assist you in making your selection.

-Remember, “other” retailers are about convenience.
-The owners of wine stores are invested in selling wine to anyone regardless of their experience.
+Bottom Line: “Other” retailers are about convenience.
+The owners of independent wine stores are invested in selling wine to anyone regardless of their experience.

 Also Wine Tastings

 Most independent wine retailers will host weekly wine tastings for a nominal fee.
 Sometimes the fee is credited toward the purchase of any of the wines you tasted.
 These tastings are designed to introduce customers to wines they have not tasted before.
 And if you like it, the retailer hopes you will then buy some.
 So tastings are a great way to make sure you like it before you buy it.